 function can then be called upon to create a generative DAG where theta

-and causact
+and its indirect use via causact

 is that the causact